 Yoko's experimentation in interactive art.

-After 60 years, the avant-garde has now taken on a new dimension.
+After 60 years, the avant-garde has now entered a new dimension.

 Cooperation: Hillside Terrace (Asakura Real Estate), GALLERY360°.